onestardao/WFGY/TensionUniverse/BlackHole/Q023_strong_cp_problem.md

    * QCD vacuum structure and topological sectors,
    * constraints from EDM experiments,
-   * and broader questions of parameter tuning that also appear in other S-level problems such as the hierarchy problem and cosmological constant problem.
+   * and broader questions of parameter tuning that also appear in other S level problems such as the hierarchy problem and cosmological constant problem.

 ### References

-1. Particle Data Group (PDG), “The Strong CP Problem” and related sections on CP violation and electric dipole moments, in the Review of Particle Physics (regularly updated, journal entry in Progress of Theoretical and Experimental Physics).
+1. Particle Data Group (PDG), strong CP problem and electric dipole moment sections, in the Review of Particle Physics.
 2. M. E. Peskin, D. V. Schroeder, “An Introduction to Quantum Field Theory”, Addison Wesley, 1995, chapters on QCD, anomalies, and the theta term.
 3. S. Weinberg, “The Quantum Theory of Fields, Volume 2: Modern Applications”, Cambridge University Press, 1996, sections on nonabelian gauge theories and CP violation.
-4. J. E. Kim, G. Carosi, “Axions and the Strong CP Problem”, Reviews of Modern Physics 82 (2010), comprehensive review of strong CP and axion solutions.
+4. J. E. Kim, G. Carosi, “Axions and the Strong CP Problem”, Reviews of Modern Physics 82 (2010).
-5. M. Dine, “TASI lectures on the strong CP problem”, pedagogical review in a standard TASI lecture series volume.
+5. M. Dine, “TASI lectures on the strong CP problem”, in a standard TASI lecture series volume.

 ---

 ## 2. Position in the BlackHole graph

 This block records the position of Q023 in the BlackHole graph.
-Edges reference other Q-nodes and point to concrete components or tension functionals defined in this file.
+Edges reference other Q nodes and point to concrete components or tension functionals defined in this file.

 ### 2.1 Upstream problems